tlevine/www.thomaslevine.com/content/!/dataset-as-datapoint/index.md

 * **Timeliness**: How up-to-date are the data?
 How many datasets that were published more than a year ago have been updated within the past year?

+If we think of datasets as data points, it is natural for us to get creative about the data that we collect about each dataset.

 ## Conclusion
 Open data portals make it easier to consume data once someone